Gaea-iOS/Codix/README.md

 ### What is Codix

-Codix is an extension for Decodable, make it more elegant and more easire to decode model from json.
+Codix is an extension for Decodable, make it more elegant and more easier to decode model from json.

 ### AnyDecoder decode at path